prisma/prisma1/docs/1.7/04-Reference/02-Service-Configuration/02-prisma.yml/01-Overview-&-Example.md

 # Overview

-Every Prisma service consists of several components that developers can provide, such as the service name, the data model for the service, information about deployment and authentication or the configuration of event subscriptions functions.
+Every Prisma service consists of several components that developers can provide, such as the API endpoint, the data model for the service, information about deployment and authentication or the configuration of subscription webhooks.

 All of these components are set up in the configuration file for a service: `prisma.yml`.